angelo-wf/SnesJs/README.md

 DMA, HDMA and the other misc. features are supported, but not cycle-accurate.

-The SPC700 audio CPU is emulated, but is not cycle accurate.
+The SPC700 audio CPU is emulated, but is not cycle accurate (and might have other accuracy-problems).

-The DSP (audio generation unit) is not really emulated yet (only the basic 'values written can be read back' and 'it attempt to play BRR-samples but fails miserably').
+The DSP (audio generation unit) is somewhat emulated (but there are still lots of problems with it, and most games don't sound correct).

 Although some games seem to run fine, quite a few games are not emulated properly.
 The file `bugs.md` contains a list of games that have been tested and the problems they have.
 Most of these bugs are probably caused by some known problems with the PPU and missing edge cases for (H)DMA and timing.